BowenLi1994/Shell-Toolkits/README.md

 ## myshell
 If you type the ./myshell to run the shell program.
 It has the following functions:
 1. Build-in commands:
-a. cd <path_name>--change your path to a nwe path, like: cd ..
+ - cd <path_name>--change your path to a nwe path, like: cd ..
-b. pwd--show your local dictionary path name
+ - pwd--show your local dictionary path name
-c. set-- set the environmental varibales, in my shell, I only support MYPATH, like: set MYPATH=/home:/usr/bin
+ - set-- set the environmental varibales, in my shell, I only support MYPATH, like: set MYPATH=/home:/usr/bin
-d. exit--exit my shell
+ - exit--exit my shell
 P.S: you can terminate the shell forcely by EOF(control+D)

 2.external commands: